 If you book flights using a travel agent (I do this in Hong Kong) then have your travel agent try to book the bulkhead bassinet seat for you.

 If you are trying to book flights online, I would advise you to phone the airline instead.
 Sometimes it’s easier to talk to a real person who is looking at the aircraft seating map and can advise you what is available.

 Again, know the weight/height of your baby as you might get asked this, to see if they will fit.

 Phone your airline a week in advance to check that you have your bassinet seats confirmed.
 Also, please remember that even though you might have the bulkhead seat booked, the aircraft have limited bassinet/car seats available and they are often assigned on the flight with the youngest infants getting priority.

 Leave yourself at least 2 hours to check-in at the airport.
 At check-in, reconfirm your bassinet seat.
 This still doesn’t mean the uphill battle is over, I have had a check in assistant reassure me that we have the bulkhead bassinet seat, only to find onboard that we didn’t!
 Ask how many babies will be on the plane and how many bassinets will be available.

 It doesn’t hurt to keep asking!
 When you get to the Gate, reconfirm whether there will be a bassinet available.

-When you are sitting down, tell a passing air steward that you would like the bassinet as soon as you are up in the air.
+When you are all sorted and sitting down, tell a passing air steward that you would like the bassinet as soon as you are up in the air.
 After the fasten seatbelt sign goes off, they will fix it for you.
 Bassinet quality depends on airline.
 They also vary on the rules as to whether you need to remove your baby when the captain turns the ‘fasten seatbelt’ sign on.
 This brings back memories of finally getting my baby to sleep in the bassinet only to have to remove her again!